rstudio-education/glossRy/README.md

 **Hubris**: excessive pride or self-confidence.
 See also *unit test* (lack of).

-**Integrated Development Environment** (IDE): FIXME
+**Integrated Development Environment** (IDE): Software application that provide a suite of features to aid programmers in in developing software.
+  They typically have a built in editor and console to execture and return executed code values.
+See **Read-evaluate-print loop**.

+**JSON** (Javascript Object Notation):
-**JSON**: A way to represent data by combining basic values like numbers and character strings in *arrays* and name/value structures.
-The acronym stands for "JavaScript Object Notation"; unlike better-defined standards like *XML*, it is unencumbered by a syntax for comments or ways to define *schemas*.
+  A way to represent data by combining basic values like numbers and character strings in *arrays* and name/value structures.
+  Unlike better-defined standards like *XML*, it is unencumbered by a syntax for comments or ways to define *schemas*.

 **Lazy evaluation**: delaying evaluation of an expression until the value is